z-ferg/Transformer/readme.md

 # Transformer
-Trying to build the core of modern LLMs using PyTorch and large amounts of caffeine.
+Trying to build the core of modern LLMs using PyTorch.

 Sources and Helpful Links:
   Word Embeddings: